emwta/pxt-iBit/README.md

 iBIT.Motor(motor.Backward, 100)
 ```

-### Block Spin
+### Spin Block

-Block spin to control both motors will be inverse side. example if choose `Left` motor2 spin forward and motor1 spin backward.
+Spin block is used to control both motors separately.
+For example, choose one motor spin with forward direction another one spin with backward direction.

 * The Spin select direction must be either `Left` or `Right`
 * Speed is an integer value between `0 - 100`